VadimPlzen/Loan-non-repayment-risk-assessment/README.md

     Step 1: Open the data file and examine the general information

-File path: /datasets/credit_scoring_eng.csv
-Download the dataset from the link.

     Load the data from the csv file into a DataFrame using the pandas library.
     Examine the general information about the resulting DataFrame.
     Make preliminary conclusions about the data.